Jack-Kiefer/magic-ai/README.md

 ### Reward Function

 The reward function is defined in `train.py` as `rewardFn`.
-It calculates rewards based on the agent's life, mana, and cards, providing feedback that helps the agent learn optimal strategies.
+It calculates rewards based on the agent's life total and mana value or cards lost or gained in a block.
+Feel free to change this function.

 ## Training

 The training process utilizes the MaskablePPO algorithm from SB3, allowing the agent to learn over time by simulating thousands of games.
 The training script automatically saves the model after training, which can then be loaded for further evaluation or gameplay.

+## Future Improvements

+While Magic AI already provides a robust framework for training agents in a simplified Magic: The Gathering environment, there are several areas for future enhancement:

+1. **Ordering Blockers**: Implementing logic to handle the order in which blockers are dealt damage by attacking creatures.
+This would give more of an advantage or attackers in this scenario.

+2. **Creatures with Abilities**: Adding support for creatures with abilities such as flying, trample, or deathtouch.
+This would involve expanding the action space and observation space to account for these abilities and their effects on the game state.

+3. **Instants and Sorceries**: Incorporating instant and sorcery spells, which can be played at various times and have immediate effects.
+This addition would require changes to the action space to allow for timing decisions and interaction between different types of spells.

+These improvements would bring the Magic AI environment closer to the full complexity of Magic: The Gathering, providing richer training data for agents and more challenging gameplay scenarios.

 ## Acknowledgements